mrocklin/blog/_posts/work/2015-06-09-Categoricals.md

 Name: trip_distance, dtype: float64
 {% endhighlight %}

-We see almost an order of magnitude speedup after we do the one-time-cost of replacing object dtypes with categories.
+We see almost an order of magnitude speedup after we do the one-time-operation of replacing object dtypes with categories.
 Most other computations on this column will be similarly fast.
 Our memory use drops dramatically as well.